Seat belt: Seven-point

-Aerobatic aircraft frequently uses a combination harness consisting of a five-point harness with a redundant lap-belt attached to a different part of the aircraft.
-While providing redundancy for negative-g maneuvers (which lift the pilot out of the seat), they also require the pilot to un-latch two harnesses if it is necessary to parachute from a failed aircraft.
+Aerobatic aircraft frequently use a combination harness consisting of a five-point harness with a redundant lap belt attached to a different part of the aircraft.
+While providing redundancy for negative-g maneuvers (which lift the pilot out of the seat), they also require the pilot to unlatch two harnesses if it is necessary to parachute from a failed aircraft.

-Seatbelt airbag

-Seatbelt airbags are available in some models of Ford and Mercedes.

 Technology

 Locking retractors

-The purpose of locking retractors (sometimes called ELR belts, for "Emergency Locking Retractors") is to provide the seated occupant the convenience of some free movement of the upper torso within the compartment while providing a method of limiting this movement in the event of a crash.
-Starting in 1996, all passenger vehicle seatbelts must lock pre-crash meaning they have a locking mechanism in the retractor or in the latch plate.
-Seat belts are stowed on spring-loaded reels called "retractors" equipped with inertial locking mechanisms that stop the belt from extending off the reel during severe deceleration.
+The purpose of locking retractors (sometimes called emergency locking retractors, or ELRs) is to provide the seated occupant the convenience of some free movement of the upper torso within the compartment while providing a method of limiting this movement in the event of a crash.
+Starting in 1996, all passenger vehicles were required to lock pre-crash, meaning they have a locking mechanism in the retractor or in the latch plate.
+Seat belts are stowed on spring-loaded reels, called retractors, equipped with inertial locking mechanisms that stop the belt from extending off the reel during severe deceleration.

 There are two main types of inertial seat belt locks.
 A webbing-sensitive lock is based on a centrifugal clutch activated by the rapid acceleration of the strap (webbing) from the reel.
 The belt can be pulled from the reel only slowly and gradually, as when the occupant extends the belt to fasten it.
 A sudden rapid pull of the belt—as in a sudden braking or collision event—causes the reel to lock, restraining the occupant in position.
 The first automatic locking retractor for seat belts and shoulder harnesses in the U.S. was the Irving "Dynalock" safety device.
 These "Auto-lock" front lap belts were optional on AMC cars with bucket seats in 1967.

 A vehicle-sensitive lock is based on a pendulum swung away from its plumb position by rapid deceleration or rollover of the vehicle.
 In the absence of rapid deceleration or rollover, the reel is unlocked and the belt strap may be pulled from the reel against the spring tension of the reel.
 The vehicle occupant can move around with relative freedom while the spring tension of the reel keeps the belt taut against the occupant.
 When the pendulum swings away from its normal plumb position due to sudden deceleration or rollover, a pawl is engaged, the reel locks and the strap restrains the belted occupant in position.
 Dual-sensing locking retractors use both vehicle G-loading and webbing payout rate to initiate the locking mechanism.